ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

     .ForMember(d => d.TotalContacts, opt => opt.MapFrom(c => c.Contacts.Count()));
 ```

-AutoMapper passes the supplied expression with the built projection.
+MapZilla passes the supplied expression with the built projection.
 As long as your query provider can interpret the supplied expression, everything will be passed down all the way to the database.

 If the expression is rejected from your query provider (Entity Framework, NHibernate, etc.), you might need to tweak your expression until you find one that is accepted.